zhouyl/flowblade/docs/components/media/qrcode.md

 # QRCode

 Display QR codes with consistent styling and sizing.
 QRCode provides a flexible way to display QR codes.
 Works with simple-qrcode package or custom QR code generation.
+Perfect for contact information, URLs, and product tracking.

 ## Installation